 Counterrevolution and Revolutionary discontent: Syria, Libya, Yemen & Bahrain

-Join the second webinar in our series: The Arab uprisings a decade on.
-Friday 16 April 17:00 CET.
-This episode will take a closer look at Syria, Libya, Yemen & Bahrain with the in-depth expertise of our speakers.
+The second webinar in our series: The Arab uprisings a decade on.
+This episode takes a closer look at Syria, Libya, Yemen & Bahrain with the in-depth expertise of our speakers.

 A decade ago, the Arab uprisings were celebrated as world changing events.
 Ordinary people ignited a historic upheaval of a kind the region at large has not witnessed since the anti-colonial movements of Africa and West Asia in the 1950s.
 Nonetheless, these united efforts against authoritarianism also morphed into divisive violence, and much of the attempt to undo unjust socio-economic conditions were also faced with stubborn resistance from state, capital, and foreign interventions.
 We have seen a brutal descent into civil-wars in Syria, Libya and Yemen and a succession of crackdowns in Gulf countries like Bahrain, indicating the cynical proxy-logic so reminiscent of the colonial schemes this region is all too familiar with.
 At the backdrop of these dynamics, it became clear that the inspiring demands “bread, freedom, justice and dignity” were not enough to push against the waves of counter-revolutions.